 We feel our journey with our clients results in becoming what we like to call “Extraordinarily Normal.”
 The narratives of pain and suffering they begin with are transformed into conversations honoring their innate strengths, resiliency, hope for the future, and other themes that are Extraordinarily Normal.
 These themes include new ways to live daily life: building relationships, celebrating when days go well and problem solving when they do not.

 We have been conducting qualitative research for 10 years now, which reflects most of our clients transform and lose their deficiency labels as well as find joy in Extraordinary Normalness.
-All the research points to seeing and treating our clients as human beings and not an illness leads to complete and sustainable recovery.”
-Can you say something here taken from the MAD in America article of which we have a link
+All the research points to seeing and treating our clients as human beings and not an illness leads to complete and sustainable recovery. https://www.madinamerica.com/2022/11/shedding-the-limits-of-severe-mental-illness-labels/

 Walk and Talk Therapy at the Ranch or in our Satellite Facilities

-Walk-and-talk therapy is an approach to therapy that has gained considerable attention in the past few years, as a result of the availability of information about the positive mental and physical benefits associated with exercise.
+Walk-and-talk therapy is an approach to therapy that has gained considerable attention as a result of the availability of information about the positive mental and physical benefits associated with exercise.
 A growing body of research supports this as a promising approach that may be more beneficial in some cases than talk therapy alone.
-We use our same premises to walk and talk therapy as healing with the horses and zoom therapy.
 Our goal is to create an environment that genuinely honors and values the client and their narratives and life experiences, where the strengths of our clients can abound, and hope becomes a reality.
-We do this by listening to our clients’ narratives, speaking honestly and caringly to co-create trust and humility between us and design goals for sustainable change.
+We do this by listening to our clients’ narratives, speaking honestly and caringly to co-create trust and humility between us, and re-design goals for sustainable change.